Brightspace/Desire2Learn Integration

 Step 3.

-• Check off "Allow users to view this link" in the Visibility section (6).
+- Check “Allow users to view this link” in the Visibility section (6).

-• Make sure all Security Settings are checked off and then click on "Save and Close" (8).
+- Make sure all Security Settings are selected, then click “Save and Close” (8).

 Step 4.
-Bring the Mindomo Dashboard link in the course section:
+Bring the Mindomo Dashboard link into the course section:

-• Select "Mindomo Dashboard".
+- Select “Mindomo Dashboard”.
 The link will appear in the course section (12).
-You can view and edit the link whenever it is necessary (13).
+You can view and edit the link whenever necessary (13).

-When students will access Mindomo Dashboard from their Brightspace / Desire2Learn course section, Mindomo will open in a new tab, enabling them to create and share their mind maps with other users.
-If a user doesn't have a Mindomo account, the account is automatically created when the user accesses the link.
+When students access the Mindomo Dashboard from their Brightspace / Desire2Learn course, Mindomo will open in a new tab, enabling them to create and share mind maps.
+If a user doesn’t have a Mindomo account, it will be automatically created upon accessing the link.

 Attaching mind maps to courses

-• Your map remains private, and the students/teachers who have access to your Brightspace / Desire2Learn course will be able to view or edit it without you explicitly sharing the map with them.
+- The map remains private, and students/teachers with access to your Brightspace / Desire2Learn course can view or edit it without explicit sharing.

 How to add a viewable mind map?